Finch (film): Cast

-Additionally, Samira Wiley, Skeet Ulrich, Laura Harrier, and Alexis Raben were all set to appear in the film, but their roles were cut from the final version.
+Samira Wiley, Skeet Ulrich, Laura Harrier, and Alexis Raben were all set to appear in the film, but their roles were cut from the final version.

 Production

 Development

 On October 26, 2017, it was announced that Tom Hanks would star in BIOS, a post-apocalyptic film about a robot who is built by Hanks' ailing character Finch to protect the life of his beloved dog when he dies.
 Miguel Sapochnik would direct the film, which would be produced by Robert Zemeckis and Kevin Misher, from a spec script by Craig Luck and Ivor Powell.
 Several major studios were bidding for the rights of the film, with production expected to begin in early 2018.
 A few days later, it was reported that Amblin Entertainment had purchased the project, with Universal Pictures set to distribute it.
 In December 2017, the film was revealed to be on that year's "Black List" of most-liked unproduced screenplays.

 In January 2019, Caleb Landry Jones joined the cast in a motion capture and voice role as the robot which Finch builds.
 In March 2019, Samira Wiley was announced as part of the cast, followed by Skeet Ulrich and Laura Harrier in May, but were all absent in the released film.